Earle Nelson: Capture

 Assuming that Nelson had fled to the United States, Canadian police sent descriptions of him to all U.S. police stations and post offices.
 In the intervening days, sightings of Nelson were reported in Regina, Saskatchewan, and Boissevain, Manitoba.
 A man matching Nelson's description who gave his name as "Mike Mowski" was arrested on June 14 in the Manitoba/Minnesota border town of Warroad by Customs Officers, but he escaped the next day.
 On June 16, 1927, constables in Killarney, a Manitoba border town 20 km from the North Dakota border, arrested a man named "Virgil Wilson" who fit Nelson's description.
 His demeanor was reportedly so calm and cooperative that the constables assumed they had the wrong individual.

 "Wilson" was incarcerated in the local jail, but managed to escape the same evening.
 Nelson made the mistake of trying to catch the same train that was transporting members of the Winnipeg police, and was recaptured twelve hours after his initial escape.
-He was officially arrested again the next morning by an officer from the Crystal City police department, on the rail line 75 km east of Wakopa.
+He was arrested again the next morning by an officer from the Crystal City police department, on the rail line 75 km east of Wakopa.

 Nelson was taken to the Rupert Street Police Station in Winnipeg where he was photographed, fingerprinted, measured, and prepared for identification lineups.
 Nearly 4,000 spectators awaited his arrival outside the station, hoping to glimpse the accused man.
 Photographs of Nelson taken by Winnipeg police were shortly sent out to police departments throughout the U.S.; this resulted in positive identifications from witnesses in Illinois and California who claimed the man was the same unknown renter they had had encounters with.
 Though he maintained that his identity was that of "Virgil Wilson," fingerprints forwarded to Winnipeg from the San Francisco Police Department from his earlier arrests confirmed his identity as Earle Nelson.
 Nelson's fingerprints matched those left behind at several of the crime scenes, and his teeth matched marks found on victims.

 Initially, Nelson admitted to his crimes, bluntly telling reporters: "I only do my lady killings on Saturday nights."
 However, he would subsequently retract his admission and claim he was innocent.
 Upon an interview with the Manitoba Free Press shortly after his arrest, he said: "I'm charged with two murders.
 But I'm not the one who done it."
 When asked about the various persons in the U.S. and Canada who had positively identified him as the "Strangler," he simply responded: "All of 'em are wrong."
 Despite attempts on part of both U.S. and Canadian law enforcement agencies to elicit confessions, Nelson refused to admit to any of the murders of which he was suspected or accused.

+At the time of his arrest, Nelson was wanted in six U.S. cities, and was held to be tried in a Manitoba court for the murders of both Cowan and Patterson.
+He was also charged with two counts of attempted molestation and one count of burglary.